 Biomass materials, such as wood, are considered a low-carbon source of energy as they absorb carbon while growing.

-If you're really concerned about pollution, or have severe health conditions (especially respiratory related), a stove might not be the best option for you.
 A study published by researchers at the University of Sheffield and the University of Nottingham in 2020 looked at how much particulate matter was emitted indoors by Defra-certified stoves.
 It warned that people in homes with a stove are at risk of exposure to high intensities of two types of particulate matter.

 You might also want to also consider getting an air purifier to help improve the air quality in your home.
-Our tests reveal the ones that can truly be trusted to quickly and effectively clean the air in your home – find out which are the ."

 From burning the right fuel to making sure you maintain your appliance, you can minimise pollutants from stoves.